chaizeg/privilege-escalation-breach/README.md

 nano exploit.sh
 ```

--The report is in French, it describes measures which could limit this type of breach, it also gives a detailed analysis of the breach etc. It also gives a detailed walk-through what you should do in order to reproduce the breach.
+-The report is in French, it describes measures which could limit this type of breach, it also gives a detailed analysis of the breach and a detailed walk-through of what you should do in order to reproduce the breach.